 We have a worldwide exclusive license agreement to manufacture and distribute ophthalmic products under the Brooks Brothers name.
 The Brooks Brothers trade name is owned by Brooks Brothers Group, Inc. which is controlled by Claudio Del Vecchio, a son of our Executive Chairman and majority stockholder.
-The license expires on December 31, 2019.
-Royalties paid to Brooks Brothers Group, Inc. under such agreement were Euro 0.9 million, Euro 0.8 million and Euro 0.8 million in the years ended December 31, 2015, 2014 and 2013, respectively.
+The license expired on December 31, 2015 and was renewed until December 31, 2019.
+Royalties paid to Brooks Brothers Group, Inc. under such agreement were Euro 0.9 million, Euro 0.9 million and Euro 0.8 million in the years ended December 31, 2016, 2015 and 2014, respectively.